A look at the options.

 The problem remains, how to get them off or on the vehicle and onto the ground, quickly, without having to resort to forklifts, telehandlers or cranes?

-The first option is to equip units with container jacks, but for smaller loads.
+The first option is to equip units with container jacks but for smaller loads.

 They are also available at a smaller scale, the Unitrac 72 shown below for example

-An alternative is the traditional hooklift, but at a smaller scale, plenty of manufacturers including Hiab, Palifinger and Stellar.
+An alternative is the traditional hook lift, but at a smaller scale, plenty of manufacturers including Hiab, Palifinger and Stellar.

 The now-defunct Ovik’s company looked at this a while ago with their Chameleon vehicle

-These are also available on oversnow vehicles
+These are also available on Oversnow vehicles

 Equipping more vehicles with small hydraulic jib cranes would also allow single pallets to be moved on and off

-The last conventional option to look at is the skip loader, used by the KMW Mungo vehicle, for example, it being a militarised version of the Multicar M30 municipal maintenance vehicle.
+The last conventional option to look at is the skip loader, used by the KMW Mungo vehicle, for example, it is a militarised version of the Multicar M30 municipal maintenance vehicle.
 The skip loader design was chosen to reduce the height so it could fit inside their CH-53 helicopters.

 The MI-BOX is a variant of this, aimed at the house moving market, where keeping loads flat and easy to access are key factors.